EpokTarren/discordWebhookSender/README.md

 # discordWebhookSender
 A discord webhook interface for the web.

+You can use the project [here!](https://epoktarren.github.io/discordWebhookSender/)

-This project isn't super serious but if anyone any issues please report them.
+This project isn't super serious but if anyone finds any issues please report them.